 Employee Responsibilities:

 A teleworking employee and all teleworking agreements shall comply with all applicable OE policies and procedures.
-This requirement includes the Fair Labor Standards Act (FLSA) and Montana wage and hour laws.
+This requirement includes the Fair Labor Standards Act (FLSA), CSKT, and Montana wage and hour laws.

 Telework shall not be used in place of leave when an employee is unable to perform work.
 Employees are expected to notify their supervisor and follow agency leave policies and procedures to request time off during the established telework time periods for vacation, sick time, or any other reason that prevents work being performed during scheduled telework.